JakeG2004/Weezbot/README.md

 ```
 6) Ensure that the discord bot is in a shared server with you, and that direct messages from users in that server are allowd in your Discord profile
 7) Run the Python Script
+8) Upon first launch, you will be asked to open a link in your browser.
+This for Spotify Authentication.
+Open the link when asked, then copy it and paste it into the terminal of the running python script.
+The bot should now be functional.